-The Azure Internet of Things (IoT) is a collection of Microsoft-managed cloud services that connect, monitor, and control billions of IoT assets.
-In simpler terms, an IoT solution is made up of one or more IoT devices that communicate with one or more back-end services hosted in the cloud.
+The Azure Internet of Things (IoT) is a collection of Microsoft-managed cloud services that let you connect, monitor, and control your IoT assets at scale.
+In simpler terms, an IoT solution is made up of IoT devices that communicate with cloud services.

-An IoT device is typically made up of a circuit board with sensors attached that use WiFi to connect to the internet.
+An IoT device is typically made up of a circuit board with sensors attached that uses WiFi to connect to the internet.
 For example:

 - A pressure sensor on a remote oil pump.